Cooking Gorgeous

 To Garnish

-• 2 hard boiled eggs (cut in quarters)
+• 2 hard boiled eggs (cut into quarters)

-• 1 diced tomato (or 4 cherry tomatoes cut in quarter)
+• 1 diced tomato (or 4 cherry tomatoes cut into quarters)

 Instructions